niketa282/STM32_projects/readme.txt

-Planning to use Keil and STM32 F207ZG Nucleo board for driver development based on Udemy course https://www.udemy.com/course/mastering-microcontroller-with-peripheral-driver-development/learn/lecture/17154114#overview
+Planning to use Keil instead of STM32Cube IDE and STM32 F207ZG Nucleo board instead of Discovery board for driver development based on Udemy course https://www.udemy.com/course/mastering-microcontroller-with-peripheral-driver-development/learn/lecture/17154114#overview